MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_DstDoc_WopiServiceId** - Contains unique identifier of WOPI service provider

+- **Data_editToSaveTimeMicroseconds** - The duration, measured in microseconds, between the moment a user edits a document and till the completion of the save operation.

 - **Data_FailureClass** - Integer representing the failure class for OCS transition failures

 - **Data_fCoherencyFailureRetry** - Flag indicating that the save operation retried for coherency failures

 - **Data_FirstTryCV** - The first save retry action identifier

+- **Data_fOcsPersister** - Flag indicating that the app is using collaboration service to save the document.

 - **Data_fOperationCancelled** - Flag indicating that the save operation is cancelled